aiida-vasp/aiida-vasp/.github/PULL_REQUEST_TEMPLATE.md

-Please tick the applicable:
+**Please check the applicable boxes, thank you**:

-I the author consider this
+I, the author consider this PR
  - [ ] ready to be reviewed and merged (as soon as tests have passed)
  - [ ] work in progress (early feedback welcome)

-  - [ ] the name of this PR starts with "WIP: "
+## Interactions with issues / other PRs

-## Interactions with issues / other PRs (type "#" followed by search words to find issues / PRs)
+*type "#" followed by search words to find issues / PRs*

 fixes: